rdp/ffmpeg-windows-build-helpers/README.md

 This helper script lets you cross compile a windows 32 or 64 bit version of ffmpeg/mplayer/mp4box.exe, etc. including many dependency libraries they use.
+Note that I do offer custom builds, typically $200 ping me rogerdpack@gmail.com and I'll do the work for you :)

 To run the script, either build in windows, or build in linux (cross compiles to build windows executables).
 Building in linux takes less time overall, but requires a linux box or VM.